Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Experiments

 \subsection{Constrained-Size Utility}

-Under the constrained-size utility in \eqref{eq_utility_size_first}, the goal is to select, for each test batch, a set of test samples of size at least $r_{\textrm{min}}$, while keeping the realized FDP as small as possible.
-In our experiments, we set $r_{\textrm{min}}=0.5m$ for synthetic data and $r_{\textrm{min}}=0.1m$ for real data, corresponding to selecting at least $50\%$ and $10\%$ of the test batch, respectively.
-The resulting histograms of the selected set size and realized FDP are shown in Fig. \ref{fig_syn_Csize_gbr} and Fig. \ref{fig_real_Csize} for synthetic and real data, respectively.
-To enable a fair comparison with CS \cite{jin2023selection}, we set the target FDR level $\alpha_{\textrm{max}}$ in \eqref{eq_BH_k}--\eqref{eq_BH_set} to the empirical average of the declared levels $\alpha^{\textrm{PH-CS}}$ produced by PH-CS over the $100$ trials.
+Under the constrained-size utility in \eqref{eq_utility_size_first} {with $r=|\mathcal{R}|$}, the goal is to select, for each test batch, a set of test samples of size at least $r_{\textrm{min}}$, while keeping the realized FDP as small as possible.
+In our experiments, we set $r_{\textrm{min}}=0.5m$ for synthetic data and $r_{\textrm{min}}=0.1m$ for real data, corresponding to selecting at least $50\%$ and $10\%$ of the test batch, respectively. {The resulting histograms of the selected set size, realized FDP, and power are shown in Fig.~\ref{fig_Csize} for the synthetic data with homoscedastic noise and the Musk dataset.} To enable a fair comparison with CS \cite{jin2023selection}, we set the target FDR level $\alpha_{\textrm{max}}$ in \eqref{eq_BH_k}--\eqref{eq_BH_set} to the empirical average of the declared levels $\alpha^{\textrm{PH-CS}}$ produced by PH-CS over the $100$ trials.
 This way, both PH-CS and CS guarantee the same FDR level, while PH-CS also controls the selected set size for test run.

-A consistent trend is observed across all six datasets.
-In the top rows of Fig. \ref{fig_syn_Csize_gbr} and Fig. \ref{fig_real_Csize}, the selected sets produced by PH-CS are seen to always satisfy the minimum-size requirement, whereas the selected sets produced by CS fall below this threshold in a non-negligible fraction of realizations.
-At the same time, the bottom rows show that PH-CS is generally competitive in terms of FDP, although the capacity for size control may come at the cost of a larger FDP on test batches, most notably on the Musk dataset.
-Overall, these results highlight the practical advantage of the post-hoc construction in \eqref{eq_PHCS_choice}.
+In the {left panels} of Fig.~\ref{fig_Csize}, the selected sets produced by PH-CS are seen to always satisfy the minimum-size requirement, whereas the selected sets produced by CS fall below this threshold in a non-negligible fraction of realizations.
+At the same time, the {middle panels} show that PH-CS is generally competitive in terms of FDP, although the capacity for size control may come at the cost of a larger FDP on test batches, most notably on the Musk dataset. {The right panels further show that PH-CS attains higher power, as it reliably selects a set of the required size while CS, tied to a single pre-specified level, often selects far fewer points.} Overall, these results highlight the practical advantage of the post-hoc construction in \eqref{eq_PHCS_choice}.
 Unlike CS, which is tied to a single pre-specified FDR level, PH-CS can adaptively select an operating point so as to satisfy the size requirement $r_{\textrm{min}}$ in each realization, while obtaining competitive FDR performance as compared to CS and offering reliable estimates of the FDP.
-This latter property is illustrated in Sec. \ref{sec_FDP_estimate}.
+This latter property is illustrated in Sec.~\ref{sec_FDP_estimate}.